Internet

 - Not to violate copyright restrictions (e.g., sharing copyrighted music, videos, etc.).

-- Not to scan the University or Internet hosts, connections or IP numbers.
+- Not to scan the University or Internet hosts, connections, or IP numbers.

-- Not to use the connection and the computer as a server (e.g., music, video, peer to peer, ftp, and other anonymous file sharing programs that share with others are servers).
+- Not to use the connection and the computer as a server (e.g., music, video, peer-to-peer, FTP, and other anonymous file sharing programs that share with others are servers).
 ResNet is provided as a limited capacity, single-user service only - one jack/IP per user.

-- Not to use anonymous file sharing or anonymous access to the network.
+- Not to use anonymous file-sharing or anonymous access to the network.
 (Strong passwords or other authentication is required.)

 - Not to extend the University network by using WiFi access points (base stations).